picketlink2/as-subsystem/README.md

             </federation>
         </subsystem>

+The XML above is just a sample generated from the supported schema.
+You can access it from [here](https://github.com/picketlink/as-subsystem/blob/master/src/main/resources/schema/picketlink-subsystem.xsd).

 ## How to use ##

 *The current version supports only a small set of the PicketLink configurations.
-The actual version of the schema supports only the configurations used in the idp.war and sales.war web applications.*

-First, download the web applications from [here](https://repository.jboss.org/nexus/content/groups/public/org/picketlink/picketlink-fed-webapps-as7-assembly/2.0.2.Final/picketlink-fed-webapps-as7-assembly-2.0.2.Final.zip "PicketLink Examples Web Applications").
+Take a look at the schema for all available configurations.*

+Take a look at our [Getting Started Guide] (https://docs.jboss.org/author/display/PLINK/Getting+Started).

+Download the example web applications.

 Extract the file and copy the idp.war and sales.war to ${jboss.home.dir}/standalone/deployments.